This article was originally published in April 2012.

-For older Panthers fans, the return of the rats to South Florida is a sight for sore eyes and leads them to fondly remember the Panthers magical run to the Stanley Cup Finals in 1996.
+For older Panthers fans, the return of the rats to South Florida is a sight for sore eyes and leads them to fondly remember the Panthers’ magical run to the Stanley Cup Final in 1996.
 Yet, for the younger generation, a brief history lesson may be in order about the story behind the flying vermin.

-The new ownership, which had already brought back a version of the classic red sweaters, embraced the tradition and began selling plastic rats at the Bank Atlantic Center.
+The new ownership group, which had already brought back a version of the classic red sweaters, embraced the tradition and began selling plastic rats at the Bank Atlantic Center.
 It’s clear that the team has equally embraced the tradition too, often talking about the 1996 Cup run and how wonderful it is to see the fans involved again.
 Many players have even scooped up rats as souvenirs after key wins.

 Whatever side you choose to believe, it’s hard to deny the tradition’s importance for Panthers fans.
-The reemergence of the rats, along with the team’s success, has reinvigorated a once lethargic fan base.
+The reemergence of the Panthers rats, along with the team’s success, has reinvigorated a once lethargic fan base.
 Perhaps, if the Panthers continue to have success, the younger generation of Panthers fans will finally have fond memories of their own.